KennethEnevoldsen/name/README.md

 - [ ] Update `docs/news.rst`
 - [ ] Fill out `README_outline.md`
   - [ ] `name` in line 1, 2, 5, 6, 8, 9, 11 ...
+  - [ ] open the discussion forum if you want it
   - [ ] `replace` the gist ID in line 10 for the coverage comment
 - [ ] replace `README.md` with `README_outline.md`
 - [ ] Replace icong in `docs/_static`, create a favicon using [favicon.io](https://favicon.io/favicon-converter/)